-This project aims to map the protein and gene networks that regulate the immunogenicity of the cells own RNA.
-It is essential that cells can tell the difference between nucleic acids, both RNA and DNA, that are made by the cell and so not a threat compared to nucleic acids derived from pathogens such as viruses that invade the cell.
+This project aims to map the protein and gene networks that regulate the immunogenicity of the cell’s own RNA.
+It is essential that cells can tell the difference between nucleic acids, both RNA and DNA, that are made by the cell (and so not a threat) and nucleic acids derived from pathogens such as viruses that invade the cell.
 We know that when this process goes wrong it can have deadly consequences, exemplified by Aicardi-Goutieres Syndrome (AGS) and autoimmunity.

 We use mouse models, cell culture, molecular and biochemical techniques to model loss of editing by ADAR1 to better understand how cells deal with their own dsRNA.
-This project would characterize new players in this pathway identified in a genome-wide CRISPR/Cas9 screen.
+This project would characterise new players in this pathway identified in a genome-wide CRISPR/Cas9 screen.
+These projects seek to understand how cellular RNA is prevented from being seen by the cell as a threat.
+This is important for understanding infection and immunity, for future RNA therapeutics and for developing treatments for human diseases associated with mutations in ADAR1 (primarily the rare autoinflammatory disease Aicardi-Goutières Syndrome).

 Techniques – RNA biology, genetics, cell culture, molecular biology, biochemistry, CRISPR/Cas9, genome-wide screening, bioinformatics